ctesta01/ctesta01.github.io/_posts/2017-03-19-Qualtrics-Tools.md

 <span class='image-credit'>QualtricsTools, an R web-app</span></a>
 </center>

-QualtricsTools is an application, [open source and on GitHub](https://github.com/ctesta01/QualtricsTools) which allows users to upload a Qualtrics JSON QSF Survey File, and response data in CSV format and automatically calculate tables and frequencies custom to the survey's questions types, format, and responses.
-Check out the GitHub project for more information.
+The project is now maintained by Emma Morgan at Tufts -- so check out the [her GitHub repository](https://github.com/emmamorgan-tufts/QualtricsTools) for more information.